 If you choose to purchase an open trailer, you will also need to determine which type of brakes it will be equipped with.
 There are two different types of trailer brake systems – surge brakes and electric brakes.
 Surge brakes are a totally trailer self-contained braking system on the trailer that requires no electrical, hydraulic or other components connected to the tow vehicle for operation of the trailer brakes.
 Instead, the inertial differential pressure that is developed between the tow vehicle and trailer during braking activates the brakes.
 This creates a mechanical pressure that causes the trailer brakes to be applied in proportion to the amount of braking being applied by the tow vehicle.
 One unintended consequence is that if you back the trailer up a hill, the surge brakes will usually activate, making the process a bit harder.

 Electric brakes utilize a system that is tied into the tow vehicle’s brake system through an actuator.
 An actuator sends the braking information that the tow vehicle is undergoing to the trailer brakes.
 One nice feature of using electric brakes with an actuator is that you can adjust the amount of braking the trailer does when the trailer brakes are activated.
 If the trailer begins to “wag” (move from side to side), the brake actuator can be manually applied to straighten things out.
 The other major benefit of electric brakes is that there is no delay in braking response, unlike surge brakes.
-As you may have gathered from what was said above, to use electric brakes it is necessary that the tow vehicle have an actuator installed in it.
+As you may have gathered from what was said above, to use electric brakes it is necessary that the tow vehicle has an actuator installed in it, if you’re wanting more information on different types of actuators that could be suitable for your vehicle and trailer, click for more info on actuator valves.
 Most actuators are about the size of a radar detector and can be mounted in a way that allows it to be removed from the vehicle when not being used.
 For many vehicles, it is possible to purchase an adaptor that helps make the actuator installation much easier.
 Essentially, to install an actuator if an adaptor is not available, you must tie into the tow vehicle’s brake light wire and a power source.
 The typical price that auto part stores sell universal actuators for is between $50 and $100.
 The price for an adaptor unit (if one is made for your vehicle) varies, but is usually less than $30.

 Regardless of which brake system you utilize, for safety reasons I strongly suggest that you buy a trailer with a four-wheel brake system.
 If you are thinking of purchasing a trailer that utilizes a two-wheel brake system, verify with the state you are registering it with to see if it will even meet the state’s regulations.
 The one exception to this is with a tow dolly.
 Because a tow dolly is extremely light, it is not necessary to have trailer brakes.